wkonitzer/email_followup_server/README.md

 2. Set up environment variables:
    - OPENAI_KEY: Your OpenAI API key.
    - GMAIL_USER: Your Gmail email address.
-   - GMAIL_PASSWORD: Your Gmail password or App-specific password (recommended).
+   - GMAIL_PASSWORD: Your Gmail App-specific password (see notes below).

 For the bash shell:
    ```bash